How to fix gaps in laminate flooring

 • Smoothing trowel or paddle

-It’s very important to determine the type of subfloor you’re working with.
+It’s very important to determine the type of subfloor you’re working with when trying.
 Possibilities include concrete, plywood, or wood.
 Keep in mind that some subfloors have a finishing layer or “screed” which looks very similar to concrete but can have different requirements.
 It’s safest to have a professional do this, but if you do decide to go ahead with fixing your subfloor yourself, here’s how.

-If you’re working with concrete, plywood sheet or screed subfloor, start by carefully removing the areas of the laminate floor that are separating.
+If you’re working with concrete, plywood sheet or screed subfloor, start by carefully removing the areas of the laminate floor with gaps.
 Take up the laminate boards, starting from the edge closest to the problem (there’s plenty of helpful information in our ‘how to remove laminate flooring’ guide) and roll back the underlay.

 Use the spirit level or straight edge to locate the uneven areas.
 Mix the smoothing compound following the manufacturer’s instructions and carefully apply it in small quantities to the dips.
 Use the paddle to smooth it out.
 Allow it to dry completely.
 You can now replace your boards and see if they fully align.